Three Popular Tax Breaks Are Gone for Good in 2026

 Here’s a list of tax breaks that will end in 2026 — and what that might mean for your household moving forward.

 This article addresses personal income tax breaks on federal returns.
-Sole-proprietorships, S-corps, limited liability corporations (LLCs) and all other businesses may be subject to different rules under IRS regulations.
+Sole-proprietorships, S-corps, limited liability corporations (LLCs) and all other businesses might be subject to different rules under IRS regulations.
 Consult with a qualified professional for tax advice.

 1. Which clean energy tax credits are going away?

-Although most clean energy tax breaks were temporary, their expiration dates weren’t until 2032 or later, thanks to the Inflation Reduction Act passed during the Biden Administration.
+Although most clean energy tax breaks were temporary, their expiration dates weren’t until 2032 or later, thanks to the Inflation Reduction Act passed during the Biden administration.
 Yet the new Trump tax bill eliminates several key residential energy tax breaks, effective 2026 (though some are expiring earlier).

 Here are a few examples: